-Business and property owners band together, under the leadership of former City Councilmember Tom Hom, petition the City Council to aid in revitalizing of the Gaslamp Quarter.
+Business and property owners band together, under the leadership of former City Councilmember Tom Hom, to petition the City Council to aid in revitalization of the Gaslamp Quarter.
 The San Diego City Council provides $100,000 to rehabilitate the Gaslamp Quarter, as well as to develop design guidelines to preserve the district’s historic aesthetic.
 One of the first buildings to be restored was the Buel-Town Company Building (current home of the Old Spaghetti Factory).
-Restorations to the Pacific Hotel and the Keating soon followed.
+Restorations to the Pacific Hotel and Keating Building soon followed.

 The Gaslamp Quarter Urban Design and Development Manual is adopted by the City Council.
-The guidelines gained acceptance and the the City of San Diego adopted a Planned District Ordinace for the Gaslamp Quarter, which established design and use guidelines for the redevelopment of the Gaslamp as a National Historic District.
+The guidelines gained acceptance and the City of San Diego adopted a Planned District Ordinance for the Gaslamp Quarter, which established design and use guidelines for the redevelopment of the Gaslamp Quarter as a National Historic District.

-The Gaslamp Quarter is listed on the National Register of Historic Places.
+The Gaslamp Quarter is listed on the National Registrar of Historic Places.

-Developers and restoration experts are encouraged to continue restoring the Gaslamp's Victorian buildings, leading to one of the most profound joint urban preservation efforts in San Diego history.
-Business and property owners form a Business Improvement District (BID) named the Gaslamp Quarter Association in an effort to protect the historic district.
+Developers and restoration experts are encouraged to continue restoring the Gaslamp Quarter’s Victorian buildings, leading to one of the most profound joint urban preservation efforts in San Diego history.
+Business and property owners form a Business Improvement District (BID) named the Gaslamp Quarter Association in an effort to protect and promote the historic district.

-The idea of the Gaslamp Archway on 5th Ave. and L St. is first conceived.
+The idea of the Gaslamp Quarter Archway on 5th Avenue and L Street is first conceived.

 The Gaslamp Quarter Archway is officially completed and dedicated.
-The sign is significant in that it uses neon, incandescent and flourescent light fixtures to present a beautiful, vibrant display.
+The sign is significant in that it uses neon, incandescent, and fluorescent light fixtures to present a beautiful, vibrant display.
 The Gaslamp Quarter Archway was symbolic as a declaration that the City of San Diego was committed to continuing the redevelopment of Downtown.
 It serves as an icon for other cities to look to the Gaslamp Quarter as an example of successful redevelopment.
-Learn more about the Gaslamp Quarter Archway refurbishment in 2013: http://www.gaslamp.org/archway

-The Gaslamp Quarter has successfully transformed into a premier shopping, dining and entertainment district.
-With over 200 restaurants, bars, nightclubs and lounges, and countless boutiques, art galleries and shops to peruse, the Gaslamp has established itself both as the playground of hip, eclectic San Diegans and as an elite urban destination.
+The Gaslamp Quarter has successfully transformed into a premier shopping, dining, and entertainment neighborhood.
+With over 200 restaurants, bars, nightclubs and lounges, boutiques, art galleries, and shops to peruse, the Gaslamp Quarter has established itself both as the playground of hip, eclectic San Diegans and as an elite urban destination.

-For more information about the history of the Gaslamp Quarter visit the Gaslamp Quarter Historical Foundation’s web site at www.gaslampquarter.org
+For more information on the history of the Gaslamp Quarter, visit the Gaslamp Museum at 410 Island Avenue or the Gaslamp Quarter Historical Foundation’s web site at http://www.gaslampfoundation.org.